Bihar Public Service

 The Bihar PSC exam is modelled loosely on the IAS exam which is conducted by the Union Public Service Commission.

-The BPSC Syllabus in detail is given below.
+Syllabus for BPSC in detail is given below.

 BPSC Prelims Syllabus